BernhardPosselt/foundryvtt-kotlin/README.md

 ## Functionality

-This module ships with implementations for all the extra mechanics provided in the 2e Kingmaker Adventure Path, including optional and popular homebrew from Vance & Kerenshara:
+This module ships with implementations for all the extra mechanics provided in the best sandbox PFRPG 2e adventure, including optional and popular homebrew from Vance & Kerenshara:

 * Camping Sheet